otto-de/api-guidelines/topics/hal-or-no-hal.md

 # HAL vs. JSON:API

-In the following you will find two opposing proposals: Section 2 is argueing to move to JSON:API.
-Section 1, on the other hand, is argueing to keep application/hal+json as the primary format for hypertext documents.
+In the following you will find two opposing proposals: Section 2 is arguing to move to JSON:API.
+Section 1, on the other hand, is arguing to keep application/hal+json as the primary format for hypertext documents.

 The arguments are partly contradictory, but hopefully helpful in order to come to an agreement.